 Here, we report a patient with previous aortic valve replacement surgery and a giant ascending aortic aneurysm complicated with aorta to superior vena cava fistula.
 This is a very rare complication that has been previously described in association with syphilitic aortitis [2,3], acute aortic dissection and aortic pseudoaneurysms but infrequently associated to degenerative ascending aortic aneurysms.

+A 50 year-old-male was admitted in the emergency department due to acute onset chest pain and hypotension.
 Clinical examination was remarkable for upper body cyanosis, severe jugular vein distension and signs of low cardiac output.
 The patient was HIV seropositive due to past intravenous drug abuse and he had previous history of tissue aortic valve replacement for native bicuspid aortic valve endocarditis in 2011.
 Previous surgery was performed in an outside hospital and no follow-up data were available at the time of admission.

 Chest-X-ray showed a huge mediastinal widening and transthoracic echocardiogram revealed a massively dilated aortic root and ascending aorta with normal functioning aortic bioprosthesis as well as good systolic function of both ventricles.
 A severe compression of the right atrium by the aortic aneurysm was also identified.